 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

-Indonesia agricultural imports reached over $19 billion in 2019, a six percent increase over the previous year.
+Indonesia agricultural imports reached over $19 billion in 2020.
 Wheat, soybeans, rice, beef, fresh fruits, dairy and various feed ingredients were leading import categories.
-The U.S., China, Thailand, Australia and Argentina are the top five suppliers of agricultural products to the market, representing 57 percent of the total imports by value.
+The U.S., China, Brazil, Australia and Argentina are the top five suppliers of agricultural products to the market, representing 57 percent of the total imports by value.

 Indonesia is the 10th largest export destination for U.S. agricultural products.
-In 2019, the United States was the largest agricultural exporter to Indonesia, accounting for $3.2 billion or 15 percent of the total value of imports.
+In 2020, the United States was the largest agricultural exporter to Indonesia, accounting for $2.9 billion or about 15 percent of the total value of imports.
 U.S. agricultural exports to Indonesia saw strong demand across bulk, intermediate and consumer-oriented goods.
 The top U.S. agricultural exports are soybeans, cotton, feeds and fodders, wheat, dairy, distillers’ grains, prepared food, fresh fruit, beef and beef products.

-Beef & Dairy Products: In 2019, Indonesia imports of beef rose by 26 percent to 266,459 tons, valued at $851 million.
-Rising consumer demand and efforts from GOI to stabilize prices in the local market have created an opportunity for imports.
-U.S. beef exports, which reached over $85 million in 2019, serve both traditional dishes such as soto (meat soup in coconut milk), and bakso (meatball) as well as high-end hotel, restaurant & institution (HRI) and retail sales.
-Over the past five years demand for imported dairy products has increased by around 5 percent annually, triggered by low local milk production, healthy lifestyle trends, increasing income among middle class consumers and new product launches.
-In 2019, Indonesia imported 531,366 tons, worth US$1.3 billion with major categories including powdered milk, lactose, whey protein, butter and fresh cheese.
+Beef & Dairy Products: Due to challenges related to the COVID-19 pandemic, in 2020, Indonesia imports of beef declined by 15 percent to 226,600 tons, valued at $718 million.
+As the economy recovers, consumer demand is expected to return to pre-pandemic levels, creating an opportunity for imports.
+In line with the overall decline in beef imports, U.S. beef exports declined 14 percent to $74 million in 2020.
+U.S. beef continues to see growth in the traditional dishes such as soto (meat soup in coconut milk), and bakso (meatball) as well as retail sales.
+Meanwhile, high-end hotel, restaurant & institution (HRI) sales have been negatively impacted since the onset of the pandemic.
+Over the past five years demand for imported dairy products has increased by around 6 percent annually, triggered by low local milk production, healthy lifestyle trends, increasing income among middle class consumers and new product launches.
+In 2020, Indonesia imported 628,548 tons, worth US$1.6 billion with major categories including powdered milk, lactose, whey protein, butter and fresh cheese.

 Snack Foods: Modern retailers report strong demand for snack foods at locations across the country.
 Sales of imported packaged food products are mostly sold though supermarkets or hypermarkets.
 Although registration requirements for retail packaged products can be burdensome, exporters who find the right importing partner are often rewarded with limited competition from similar product categories.

-Food Preparation, Processing and Foodservice Sectors: In 2019, imports of food preparation products such as baking inputs (corn starch, malt extract, baking powders, yeasts etc.), ingredients for beverage bases, thickener and protein concentrate increased 1.2 percent.
-In 2019, the retail sales value of packaged food came to a total of $31 billion.
+Food Preparation, Processing and Foodservice Sectors: Indonesia imports a variety of food preparation products such as baking inputs (corn starch, malt extract, baking powders, yeasts etc.), ingredients for beverage bases, thickeners, and protein concentrate.
+In 2020, the retail sales value of packaged food came to a total of $34 billion.
 Indofood, Mayora Indah, Garuda Food Group, Wings Group are a few of the largest food processors in Indonesia, producing a variety of products such as snack foods, noodles, dairy, and beverages.
 Many food processors source their raw materials from overseas such as wheat, milk powder, chipping potatoes, onion/ garlic powder, cheese, raisins, and corn starch.
 International brands have expanded their stores steadily to meet demand from an increasing middle class, young and urban consumers, and shifting consumption trends toward a healthy on- the-go lifestyle.
 Many now incorporate higher-quality imported ingredients.